 - Marketers can leverage DeFi platforms for targeted financial marketing, customer acquisition, and loyalty programs.

 Since then, dozens of the largest companies in the world have been fined exorbitant sums of money due to user privacy violations, such as:

-Cookies allow marketers to collect all sorts of data to measure, personalize, and develop their ad campaigns.
-With the slow but steady end of third-party cookies — such as the ones most marketing tools used to power their technologies — companies can only rely on their own collected data.
+With the end of third-party cookies — such as the ones most marketing tools used to power their technologies — companies can only rely on their own collected data.

 In an effort to streamline a bloated digital advertising infrastructure and help create a new set of user privacy-focused open web standards, Google announced that it was ending support for third-party browser cookies in its Chrome browser with its Privacy Sandbox.

-The data collected by these tiny scraps of code beams a huge range of information about users and their preferences back to third parties, who often sell that data to a range of businesses and individuals:
+The data collected by these tiny scraps of code beams a huge range of information about customer preferences back to third parties, who often sell that data to a range of businesses and individuals:

 First-party cookies will force marketers to be mindful of the data they collect and how they use it.